Battle of Quifangondo: Cuba

 At Neto's request a large Cuban military mission deployed to Angola in October: some 500 officers and men under Raúl Díaz Argüelles, former head of the Décima Dirección, a directorate which coordinated all Cuban military operations overseas.
 From September onward, these advisers instructed FAPLA in conventional warfare at training camps in Henrique de Carvalho, Benguela, Vila Salazar, and Cabinda.
 Their objective was to train, arm, and equip 4,800 FAPLA recruits for 16 new infantry battalions, 25 mortar companies, and an air defence corps.
 Cuban armour crews and artillerymen were also deployed to operate FAPLA's more sophisticated hardware, namely its tanks and heavy artillery, until adequate numbers of FAPLA recruits could be trained to replace them.
 A detail of 20 of Cuba's most experienced artillery specialists was formed specifically to service and operate the six BM-21s.
 On 19 October, Argüelles drew up a defence plan for Luanda and ordered the training centre at Vila Salazar evacuated so he could shift most of the men there to Quifangondo.
 At this time, 58 Cuban personnel were stationed at Quifangondo, including 40 instructors from Vila Salazar.
 A battalion of internal troops from the Cuban Ministry of Interior was appointed as the general reserve on its arrival in Luanda around 8 November.
 It would form the second line of defence at Quifangondo.
 The BM-21s, manned by the 20 Cuban artillery specialists, may have been located near their position, possibly 6 km to the rear.
-There were at least 88 Cubans in the first line of defence, including the training instructors from Vila Salazar; following Cuban military tradition, they were expected to fight alongside their students.
+By November 10 there were at least 88 Cubans in the first line of defence, including the training instructors from Vila Salazar; following Cuban military tradition, they were expected to fight alongside their students.
 Argüelles was so short of men that he ordered a Cuban mortar company and some anti-aircraft specialists redeployed from Cabinda to join the defenders at Quifangondo.
+These troops were equipped with ZPU-4 anti-aircraft guns, which were deployed at ground level as heavy machine guns.

+Alleged Soviet presence

+There were a number of initial reports that Soviet military advisers were present among the FAPLA defenders at Quifangondo.
+Hill disputes this in his summary of the engagement, claiming that "not a single Soviet adviser seems to have been involved in the fighting at Quifangondo."
+According to Hill, the first Soviet military advisers did not arrive in Angola until 16 November, well after the battle was over.
+Piero Gleijeses wrote that there was a single Soviet adviser attached to the 9th Brigade, a colonel who had been in Angola since September.
+Gleijeses claimed the colonel was an artillery specialist who advised Monteiro directly and was present in the FAPLA lines on 10 November.
+Russian historians Vladimir and Gennady Shubin later identified this officer as Colonel Yuri Mitin, but asserted that he did not arrive in Angola until 16 November, along with the rest of the Soviet military group.